quidphp/base/README.md

 </p>

 ## About
 **Quid\Base** is a low-level library of static methods for PHP.
 It is part of the QuidPHP framework and CMS but it can be used standalone.
-This library requires PHP 7.2+.
-It is available as an open-source software under the [MIT license](LICENSE).
+This library is available as an open-source software under the [MIT license](LICENSE).

 ## Composer
 **Quid\Base** can be installed through [Composer](https://getcomposer.org).
 It is available on [Packagist](https://packagist.org/packages/quidphp/base).
 ``` bash
 $ composer require quidphp/base
 ```

+## Requirements
+- PHP 7.2+
+- PHP Extensions: PDO, fileinfo, curl, openssl, posix
+- Apache server (has not been tested on NGINX or IIs)
+- PHP INI:
+	- post_max_size > 1MB
+	- post_max_size > upload_max_filesize
+	- memory_limit > 128MB
+	- browscap

 ## Testing
 **Quid\Base** testsuite can be run by creating a new [Quid\Project](https://github.com/quidphp/project).
 All tests and assertions are part of the [Quid\Test](https://github.com/quidphp/test) repository.